-- 16.4.1 Traffic impact assessments may be required to quantify the impacts of the proposal on all roads and intersections that would likely be affected in any meaningful way. - 16.4.2 The anticipated impacts should be evaluated using standard performance indicators including, but not limited to, level-of-service (LOS), a measure of congestion, or flow of traffic at intersections, denoted by a lettered ranking from A to F, with F being the lowest), traffic delays, and volume to capacity ratio. - 16.4.3 The latest edition of the Institute of Transportation Engineers (ITE) Highway Capacity Manual and Trip Generation Manual shall be the primary source for calculating LOS. - 16.4.4 Appropriate mitigation to offset any significant impacts created by the proposal, shall be stipulated by the Planning Board. - 16.4.5 Extra measures should be taken to minimize or eliminate impacts upon residential neighborhoods. - 16.4.6 On large projects, the Planning Board may require the applicant to determine impact upon congestion levels and air emission levels using either the Strafford Regional Planning Commission traffic models or other appropriate traffic and air quality tools. - 16.4.7 Durham Traffic Model.
-On larger projects where significant impacts are likely, the Planning Board may require the applicant to pay for a Durham Traffic Model simulation to determine likely impacts. - 16.4.8 The Planning Board, at its reasonable discretion, may deny any project: - a) that would reduce the level of service (LOS) at any neighboring road or intersection by one level or more;
+- 16.4.1 Traffic impact assessments may be required to quantify the impacts of the proposal on all roads and intersections that would likely be affected in any meaningful way. - 16.4.2 The anticipated impacts should be evaluated using standard performance indicators including, but not limited to, level-of-service (LOS), a measure of congestion, or flow of traffic at intersections, denoted by a lettered ranking from A to F, with F being the lowest), traffic delays, and volume to capacity ratio.
+Factors other than smooth flow of vehicles shall also be evaluated, when appropriate, including calming traffic and facilitating access, safety, and ease of use for pedestrians and bicyclists. - 16.4.3 The latest edition of the Institute of Transportation Engineers (ITE) Highway Capacity Manual and Trip Generation Manual shall be the primary source for calculating LOS. - 16.4.4 Appropriate mitigation to offset any significant impacts created by the proposal, shall be stipulated by the Planning Board. - 16.4.5 Extra measures should shall be taken to minimize or eliminate impacts upon residential neighborhoods. - 16.4.6 On large projects, the Planning Board may require the applicant to determine impact upon congestion levels and air emission levels using either the Strafford Regional Planning Commission traffic models or other appropriate traffic and air quality tools. - 16.4.7 Durham Traffic Model.
+On larger projects where significant impacts are likely, the Planning Board may require the applicant to pay for a Durham Traffic Model simulation to determine likely impacts. - 16.4.8 The Planning Board, at its reasonable discretion, may deny any project: - (a) that would reduce the level of service (LOS) at any neighboring road or intersection by one level or more; - (b) that would likely result in a service level of E or F during any peak hour or where service level E or F conditions presently exist during any peak hour, if the proposed project is expected to aggravate those existing conditions in any meaningful way;

-- b) that would likely result in a service level of E or F during any peak hour or where service level E or F conditions presently exist during any peak hour, if the proposed project is expected to aggravate those existing conditions in any meaningful way; - c) that would otherwise have a significantly negative impact or cause unsafe conditions on any neighboring road or intersection; - d) for which there is not sufficient capacity at any neighboring road or intersection to support the project; or - e) where the adjoining street from which access will be taken is considered substandard for the purposes and scale of the proposed project.
+- (c) that would otherwise have a significantly negative impact or cause unsafe conditions on any neighboring road or intersection; - (d) for which there is not sufficient capacity at any neighboring road or intersection to support the project; or - (e) where the adjoining street from which access will be taken is considered substandard for the purposes and scale of the proposed project.